Skip to content

 Scenario 4: Administrator

-Result: Can configure the system, manage permission types, but might not perform day-to-day operational tasks.
+Result: Can configure the system and manage Permission Types, but may not perform day-to-day operational tasks.

 Setting Up Permission Types